 Equity, Diversity and Inclusion (EDI) Statement

-BTO is committed to educating itself, addressing the barriers to equality and diversity, and creating an inclusive environment.
+BTO is committed to educating itself, reducing and removing the barriers to equity and diversity, and creating an inclusive environment.

 “I am frequently asked why diversity matters in ornithology, in science or specifically at BTO.

 Diversity means different things to different people, embracing age, gender, ethnicity, sexuality and much, much more.
 It follows that it will also matter to different people for different reasons so here I simply offer you three reasons why it matters to me personally and professionally.
 I refer to these under the headings of its importance morally, environmentally and organisationally.